-No, the policy governs all University-purpose travel by undergraduate, graduate and professional students across the 5-campus system.
-All colleges, departments, programs, research centers, institutes, business centers, offices or other operating units, including education abroad offices are subject to this policy.
+No. The policy governs all University-purpose travel by undergraduate, graduate, and professional students (including residents and fellows) across the 5-campus system.
+All colleges, departments, programs, research centers, institutes, business centers, offices, or other operating units, including education abroad offices, are subject to this policy.
 However, the education abroad offices on each campus may have additional requirements beyond those in this policy.

 - What are the differences as to the application of this policy to undergraduate and graduate/professional students?

-From the perspective of student responsibilities, there is no difference between undergraduates, professional or graduate students.
-There is also no difference in the requirements where a unit is supporting student travel they did not organize or promote.
+From the perspective of student responsibilities, there is no difference between undergraduate, graduate, or professional students.
+There is also no difference in the requirements where a unit is supporting student travel that they did not organize or promote.

 Where units are promoting or organizing programs, there is only one difference in unit requirements depending on student type: if the students are undergraduates, units must work through one of the education abroad offices before the program is promoted.
-Regardless of student type and whether a unit is working with an education abroad office, the other unit requirements remain the same.
+Regardless of student type and a unit’s collaboration with an education abroad office, the other unit requirements remain the same.

-Yes, all students, regardless of origin, traveling for University purposes are required to satisfy the student requirements detailed in the policy.
-All students, including International students, traveling abroad for personal reasons are not subject to this policy.
+Yes.
+All students, regardless of origin, who are traveling for University purposes are required to satisfy the student requirements detailed in the policy.
+This policy does not apply to any students, including international students, who are traveling abroad for personal reasons.

 - How does the policy apply if I am both University staff and a student?

 Where faculty and staff are also taking classes, they are faculty/staff when traveling for work and a student when traveling for their education/coursework.
-Travel as part of a graduate assistantship appointment or other appointment that requires student status are considered student travel and therefore governed by this policy.
+Travel as part of a graduate assistantship appointment or other appointment that requires student status is considered student travel and therefore is governed by this policy.

 - Is travel through a University student group covered by the policy?

 Students traveling with a CLP must comply with this policy.
-Students traveling with a RSO are not subject to this policy unless the student(s):
+Students traveling with an RSO are not subject to this policy unless the student(s):